E2 formality via obstruction theory: Applications

 Under the Eilenberg-Moore convergence assumption, the right-hand side is quasi-isomorphic to $C^*(X\times^h_BY,\FF_p)$. \end{proof}

 \begin{remark} Arguably the most interesting case of application of the previous theorem is when $X$, $B$ and $Y$ are classifying space of compact Lie groups.
 In that case this Theorem is a weaker version of the main results of \cite{franzhomogeneous,carlsontwosided}.
-Indeed the main theorem in those papers does not have our second assumption.
-On the other hand, those papers assume that $p\neq 2$ and we are able to say something also in the case $p=2$ (see next remark). \end{remark}
+Indeed the main theorem in those papers does not have our second assumption, also these papers allow for the coefficient ring to be a PID instead of a field.
+On the other hand, those papers assume that $2$ is invertible in their coefficients ring and we are able to say something also in the case $p=2$. \end{remark}

+\begin{remark} There is a long tradition of collapse results for the Eilenberg-Moore spectral sequence especially the one computing the cohomology of a homogeneous space $G/H$ with $G$ and $H$ Lie groups.
+Previously to the work of Franz and Carlson mentioned in the previous remark, we refer the reader to \cite{baumcohomology}, \cite{gugenheimmay} and \cite{wolfcohomology} for additive collapse results.
+Multiplicative collapse was proven over the reals by Cartan and over any field but under quite strong assumptions by Borel (see \cite[Théorème 6]{cartan} and \cite[Proposition 30.2]{borel}). \end{remark}

+\begin{example} Consider the complex Stiefel manifolds $V_{n,k}=U(n)/U(n-k)$.
+This may be viewed as the homotopy fiber of the map